The State of Cloud Native Ecosystems in 2018 [Infographic]

 Our new Mesosphere report reveals how hybrid, multi-cloud and Kubernetes are transforming the data center

 The writing's on the wall: Today's IT organizations must embrace new tactics and technology to stay in lockstep with evolving customer expectations.
-Our latest report - the Mesosphere 2018 Cloud Native Ecosystem Report - bears this out.
+Our latest report - the D2iQ 2018 Cloud Native Ecosystem Report - bears this out.

 What tactics and technology are we talking about?
 Our research revealed some notable trends that set forward-thinking companies apart, as well as the considerations that are most important to buyer's today: